Hardware is hard but essential

 Admittedly there are more $$ chasing fast-growing software companies than the makers of things, but the current situation should tell us that we can ignore them only to our peril.
 It is not that hardware companies cannot deliver returns on the $$ and if you need evidence you only need to look as far asTesla’s valuation.
 Just that it requires a change in mindset.

 Setting up relevant support systems and patient funding sources is the key.
-In a dog-eat-dog world, where speed is the measure of everything, understanding that hardware takes time is what needs to be empathized with.
+In a dog-eat-dog world, where is the measure of everything, understanding that hardware takes time is what needs to be empathized with.
 And when done right, there will be massive value creation for building betterPhysical Infrastructure.

 People making things and creating newPhysical Infrastructureneed to be celebrated more for picking up hard problems and sticking their guts out for solving them.